xenosIakovos/xenosIakovos.github.io/README.md

 Once you successfully run the arreando blog, you can modify the theme and add posts by yourself, have fun!

 ### Add Arreando to an Existing Blog

+> [ ] To-Do: I have to publish the gem to make this work

 Add this line to your Jekyll site's `Gemfile`: